Basic virtual type samples

 The reason for the validity of the second rule is simple: The value of a VT (= type parameter) is determined by the respective pattern context.
 So if you are outside a pattern P and outside of any pattern that is derived from P, the values of P's VTs at the actual place of reference are just undefined.

-Please notice the comments in the VisitorDemo initiator.
+Please note the comments in the VisitorDemo initiator.

 See also our CallbackSample